 > The School of Psychoanalysis

-It implements the functioning of the procedure of the pass at the international level as well as the International Committee on the Guarantee.
+It implements the functioning of the procedure of the pass at the international level as well as the International Accreditation Committee.
 It also confers the titles of the guarantee.

-The ICG 2012-2014 is composed of the following 16 members, who were elected in their respective School organs.
+The ICG 2018-2020 is composed of the following 17 members, who were elected in their respective School organs:

 In his text,